Data Science and Software Engineering Process Models

 Summary

 Software engineers have long discussed different process models of how work should be organized, emphasizing the need to plan before coding at the same time as recognizing the need for iteration.
 Process models for data science similarly capture the iterative and exploratory nature of data-science work.
 Despite some similarities in the need for iteration, the working styles differ significantly in how exploratory and plannable they are, potentially leading to conflicts and planning challenges.
-To build software products with machine-learning components,
+To build software products with machine-learning components, developers should carefully plan how to integrate model development and other software development work.

 Further Readings